-There is a lot of banter, which is backed up by well-research papers on how Automation and Robotics (powered by machine-learning systems) will replace jobs in the manufacturing and labour-intensive industries.
+There is a lot of banter, which is backed up by well-research papers on how Automation and Robotics (powered by AI) will replace manufacturing jobs.

 Blue-collar jobs are not the only ones however, that face imminent and progressive extinction.

-A recently survey report conducted by the World Economic Forum predicts futuristic trends affecting certain jobs in the modern workplace.
+A recent survey report conducted by the World Economic Forum predicts futuristic trends affecting certain jobs in the modern workplace.

 Robert Solow predicted decades ago, in his Solow-Swan model, a massive driving force of global growth: technology.

-And the evidence is prevalent with the likes of Apple, Microsoft, Google and Amazon championing stock markets with Billion-dollar market capitalizations and in the process creating an abundance of jobs globally.
+And the evidence is prevalent with the likes of Apple, Google, and Amazon championing stock markets with Billion-dollar market capitalizations.
+They also create an abundance of jobs globally.

 Disruptive technological advances such as AI (Artificial Intelligence); the ubiquitous high-speed mobile Internet (5G); widespread adoption of big data analytics; cloud technology; and the recent Blockchain technology will be the drivers of this job evolution.